JLi2007/TS_WeatherProject_Mongo/README.md

-My Weather Project converted to Typescript.
-Next I will make a react frontend...
+My Weather Project converted to Typescript Part 3: Mongodb

+Next I will create a react frontend.